 Durham University has a long history of sociological research into crime and justice which has recently lead to a major investment in the subject of criminology – both in relation to an expansion of scholars appointed at every level and the creation of new undergraduate and postgraduate degree programmes.

 The programme is taught by members of the inter-disciplinary criminological research group at Durham.
 Funded by a wide range of research grants and consultancies, the group has a particular research strength in crime, violence and abuse, but also includes a strong portfolio of research into crime and technology, policing and penal issues.
 The research group supports and undertakes theoretical and applied research and includes a large and vibrant postgraduate research community.
 Studying with expert staff the programme provides a core focus on the discipline of Criminology whilst allowing students to pursue specialised areas of interest.
 The programme focuses upon understanding crime, its causes and prevention, criminal justice policy, and the links between crime and societal responses.

-• Normally an upper second class honours degree or equivalent;
+Normally an upper second class honours degree or equivalent is required.

 International students also need to satisfy the general requirements for admissions which can be found by following this link: General Requirements for International Students.